harrietrc/loadimpact-docs/jekyll/_v4/pricing/pricing-faq.md

 Yes we offer discounts on our base subscriptions.
 Please contact [sales](mailto:sales@loadimpact.com?subject=Not-for-profit%2FStart-up%2FEducational%20Discount%20Inquiry) to confirm your eligibility and a custom quote

-### Do plans autorenew?
+### Do plans auto renew?

-Yes - our online plans will autorenew, however they can be canceled at any time in app, for any reason.
+Yes - our online plans will auto renew, however they can be canceled at any time in app, for any reason.

 ### Can I upgrade or downgrade my plan?